 All of the issues below we are happy to discuss with people who come to us for advice, on the understanding that they arrange the plan through us of they take our advice.
 Give us a ring on 0800 0588 240 or use the form to the right to organise a chat.

 With a pre paid funeral plan, the funeral directors fees are normally guaranteed.
-On top of that (in most plans) is an essential allowance for third party costs such as the crematorium, doctors fees and minister or celebrant.
-That allowance is normally index linked.
-The fund is ring fenced with the specific purpose of paying for your funeral.
+On top of that (in most plans) is an essential allowance for third party costs such as the crematorium, perhaps doctors fees and minister or celebrant.
+That allowance is normally index linked – but not always.
+The fund is ring fenced with the specific purpose of paying for your funeral, either through a Trust Fund or a special fund with an insurance company.

 So having established that the way to pay for a funeral is through a pre paid funeral plan, what types are there and what pitfalls should you look out for?
-Starting with the cheapest plans, we’ll build up a picture to help you decide which type of plan is right for you.
+Starting with the cheapest type of plan, we’ll build up a picture to help you decide which type of plan is right for you.

-With this type of plan the undertaker collects you and that is the last anyone will have to do with the funeral generally speaking.
+With this type of plan the undertaker collects you and that is the last anyone will have to do with the funeral.
 Friends and family will have no further involvement, and that can be very upsetting if it is unexpected, and the executor will get the brunt of the backlash.
 Once the undertaker is called, it is too late to change anything.
+This type is fine as long as the family know in advance.

 Things to watch out for: there is often an additional charge for people who die at home.